 Success Story: Grant’s Switch from Sales & Customer Service to Technical Support Engineer

 By Jay Wengrow, CEO of Actualize

-Grant Kazan has been interested in coding and computers for a long time - since he was a teenager.
-He set up emulators on his computer and always wondered how computers and video games worked behind the pixels.
-However, with a double-major in Economics and Communications, he didn’t have time to fit in any programming classes, and didn’t feel at the time that he would be able to be successful in them.
-After his degree, he found jobs in sales and customer service at several companies...and found his way back to programming.
-Grant had heard about coding bootcamps but figured he should try and learn on his own first, and realized there was only so far self-teaching would work for him.
-Grant “made it happen with the bootcamp and [doesn’t] regret it one bit.”
+Grant Kazan has been fascinated with computers and technology for a long time.
+As a teenager, he set up emulators on his computer and always wondered how everything worked behind the pixels.
+He wanted to study coding but with a double-major in Economics and Communications, he didn’t have time to fit in college programming classes, and didn’t feel that he would be successful in them.
+After earning his degree from Wisconsin, he worked in sales and customer service at several companies...but found his way back to programming.
+Grant had heard about coding bootcamps but decided to learn on his own first, and realized there was only so far he could go with self-teaching.
+Nevertheless, he “made it happen at Actualize and [doesn’t] regret it one bit.”

-Grant finds benefits from incorporating his previous experience into his new position as well.
+Grant also incorporates his previous experience into his new position as well.
 “You can always pull something from any experience that you’ve had in the past.
 There’s definitely good experiences that I’ve had from my time in school and all the jobs that I’ve had before.
-And, [especially] other skills, like being able to write well and communicate are always going to be valuable in this line of work.”
+And, skills like being able to write well and communicate are always going to be valuable in this line of work.”

 Get Expert Advice

 The Actualize Blog is where you can get expert advice and insights for learning to code from our CEO, Jay Wengrow.
 Subscribe to the Actualize Blog and get notified each time we publish a new article.